 The Company does not expect to realize any tax benefits from its share option activity or the recognition of share-based compensation expense because the Company currently has net operating losses and has a full valuation allowance against its deferred tax assets.
-Accordingly, no amounts related to excess tax benefits have been reported in cash flows from operations or cash flows from financing activities for the nine-month periods ended September 30, 2023 and 2022.
+Accordingly, no amounts related to excess tax benefits have been reported in cash flows from operations or cash flows from financing activities for the nine-monththree-month periods ended September 30, 2023March 31, 2024 and 2022, 2023.